microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 8. Git commit all package-lock.json files to sdk\v0.[minor].n
 9. npm run build-docs (to regenerate documentation)
 10. commit documentation changes to sdk\v0.[minor].n
-11. deploy functional tests to awaiting server
+11. Deploy functional tests to Azure (ask Steven how)
+12. Gather the differences from SDK repo (useful for announcmenets): git log --no-merges --pretty=format:"%s" origin/master..origin/v0.[minor].n
+13. In [the github releases page](https://github.com/Microsoft/mixed-reality-extension-sdk/releases), click the new tag, edit tag, add patch notes.
+Follow the format from previous releases.
+14. Announce new features on MRE Discord, #news channel.

+### Update Samples
+This is automated by MREBuildSamplesWithNewNPM script, except for step 3.
+If there are necessary API changes, the automation will fail.

-12. in samples\v0.[minor].n, for each of the samples update the patch version:
+In samples\v0.[minor].n, for each of the samples update the patch version:

 1. npm update @microsoft/mixed-reality-extension-sdk@0.[minor].[patch]
 2. npm install
+3. If this version has API changes, update the sample source code.
-    3. npm run build
+4. npm run build
-    3. npm run lint
+5. npm run lint
-    4. verify it works
+6. verify it works
-    5. git commit package.json and package-lock.json changes to samples\v0.[minor].n
+7. git commit package.json and package-lock.json changes to samples\v0.[minor].n

 ### Update Master Branches
-Step 2 is automated by MREOpenodeDeploy Script.
-Step 3-6 automated by MREUpdateMasterBranches script
+Step 1-4 automated by MREUpdateMasterBranches script
-1. Gather the differences from each repo (useful for announcmenets): git log --no-merges --pretty=format:"%s" origin/master..origin/unity/v0.[minor].n
-2. redeploy samples and functional test MREs
-3. Re-tag the latest NPM package from sdk/v0.[new_minor].n with @latest instead of @next
+1. Re-tag the latest NPM package from sdk/v0.[new_minor].n with @latest instead of @next
    1. npm dist-tag add <pkg> @latest
    2. npm dist-tag rm <pkg> @next
-4. git reset hard sdk/master to v0.[minor].n
+2. git reset hard sdk/master to v0.[minor].n
-5. git reset hard samples/master to v0.[minor].n
+3. git reset hard samples/master to v0.[minor].n
-6. git reset hard unity/master to v0.[minor].n
+4. git reset hard unity/master to v0.[minor].n
-7. In [the github releases page](https://github.com/Microsoft/mixed-reality-extension-sdk/releases), click the latest tag, edit tag, add patch notes.
-8. Slack: Make announcement to #announcements channel, share announcement on #general channel.
-9. Twitter: Announce new features
-10. Teams: announce on Altspace Community Support->SDK or General
-11. go to [the MRE Github Roadmap page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move released issues from Fixed to Released
+5. go to [the MRE Github Roadmap page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move released issues from Fixed to Released

 ### Build Unity DLLs
 Step 2 is automated by MRETagUnityVersion script.
 Step 3 is partially automated by MRECreateMREDevPRBranchForAltspaceVR script.